 Overcoming the negative impacts of tourism with new policies

-Our report ‘Overtourism: impact and possible policy responses’ was just published by the European Parliament.
-The report informs the European Parliament about the phenomenon of overtourism, how to understand and analyse overtourism, discusses 41 case studies where overtourism requires policy attention and provides a comprehensive overview of possible policy responses.
+Our report ‘Overtourism: impact and possible policy responses’ informs the European Parliament about the phenomenon of overtourism.
+It explains how to understand and analyse overtourism, discusses 41 case studies where overtourism requires policy attention and provides a comprehensive overview of possible policy responses.

 Defining and conceptualising overtourism